 3. Yamazakura

-Yamazakura is another notable sakura tree that is unique to Japan.
+Yamazakura is another notable Sakura tree that is unique to Japan.
 They often flourish naturally in the mountainous regions of Honshu, Shikoku, and Kyushu (apart from the northern Tohoku region).
 Similar to Somei Yoshino flowering trees, the flowers are pale pink and white and have five tiny petals.
-Beginning in late March, flowers and leaves with a brown hue start to emerge simultaneously, creating a stunning clash of colors!
+Beginning in late March, flowers and leaves with a brown hue emerge simultaneously, creating a stunning clash of colors!
 The dark leaves turn a beautiful green tint when the weather warms.

 4. Shidare Zakura

 Shidare Zakura is commonly translated into English as "weeping cherry trees."
 They have delicate, supple limbs that sag down to the ground.
 Japanese people have been captivated by the lovely appearance of Shidare Zakura for many years.
 Shidare Zakura blossoms usually start to bloom in late March and can be enjoyed through early April.
 The blossoms come in a variety of colors, including white, light pink, and intense pink.
 In addition, the Shidare Zakura, which has teeny, charming blossoms, is the symbolic drooping branch of Kyoto Prefecture.
 They are renowned for having a lifespan of roughly 300 years, which is relatively long.
-In fact, there is a Shidare Zakura tree in Fukushima that is thought to be about 1,000 years old!
+There is a Shidare Zakura tree in Fukushima that is thought to be about 1,000 years old!

 5. Shikizakura

-There is a location in Japan where you may simultaneously see the two well-known seasonal phenomena of sakura and koyo!
-Given that sakura is a spring blossom and the stunning autumn leaves only appear in the fall, you might be perplexed about how this is possible.
+There is a location in Japan where you may simultaneously see the two well-known seasonal phenomena of Sakura and Koyo!
+Given that Sakura is a spring blossom and the stunning autumn leaves only appear in the fall, you might be perplexed about how this is possible.
 This is due to the unique Shikizakura cherry blossom, which blooms twice a year in the spring and fall.
 The Shikizakura can be seen near Obara, Aichi Prefecture, adorning the hills in vivid shades.
 The small town has made a useful map that shows the best spots to see the cherry blossoms, fall foliage, and other local attractions like museums and temples.
 Mid-November to early December is the ideal time to visit the region.

 6. Gyoiko

-A less popular variety of sakura trees called a gyoiko has lovely yellow blossoms, but some people also describe the color as light green.
-This species of sakura often blooms in the latter part of the sakura season, from mid to late April, unlike well-known sakura trees like Somei Yoshino and Yamazakura.
+A less popular variety of sakura trees called a Gyoiko has lovely yellow blossoms, but some people also describe the color as light green.
+This species of Sakura often blooms in the latter part of the Sakura season, from mid to late April, unlike well-known Sakura trees like Somei Yoshino and Yamazakura.
 Beautiful pink stripes can be seen in the middle of each yellow bloom as it begins to expand bigger.
-In Japan, there are about 100 places where you can see Gyoiko in bloom and take in its distinctive yellow blooms.

 Where to Find Sakura Trees in Japan ?